amree/dokku-skip-rails-assets/README.md

 # README

-This plugin will skip Rails assets precompilation by creating a manifest file and it'll also make sure nodejs buildpack won't detect it as a javascript application by removing `package.json`
+This plugin will skip Rails assets precompilation by creating a manifest file and it'll also make sure nodejs buildpack won't be downloaded by removing nodejs buildpack from the list.

 ## Development